opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   pg\_stat\_get\_db\_numbackends\(oid\)

-    Description: Number of active server processes for a database
+    Description: Specifies the number of active server processes for a database.

     Return type: integer

 -   pg\_stat\_get\_db\_xact\_commit\(oid\)

-    Description: Number of transactions committed in a database
+    Description: Specifies the number of transactions committed in a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_xact\_rollback\(oid\)

-    Description: Number of transactions rolled back in a database
+    Description: Specifies the number of transactions rolled back in a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_blocks\_fetched\(oid\)

-    Description: Number of disk blocks fetch requests for a database
+    Description: Specifies the number of disk blocks fetch requests for a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_blocks\_hit\(oid\)

-    Description: Number of disk block fetch requests found in cache for a database
+    Description: Specifies the number of disk block fetch requests found in cache for a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_tuples\_returned\(oid\)

-    Description: Number of tuples returned for a database
+    Description: Specifies the number of tuples returned for a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_tuples\_fetched\(oid\)

-    Description: Number of tuples fetched for a database
+    Description: Specifies the number of tuples fetched for a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_tuples\_inserted\(oid\)

-    Description: Number of tuples inserted in a database
+    Description: Specifies the number of tuples inserted in a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_tuples\_updated\(oid\)

-    Description: Number of tuples updated in a database
+    Description: Specifies the number of tuples updated in a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_tuples\_deleted\(oid\)

-    Description: Number of tuples deleted in a database
+    Description: Specifies the number of tuples deleted in a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_conflict\_lock\(oid\)

-    Description: Number of lock conflicts in a database
+    Description: Specifies the number of lock conflicts in a database.

     Return type: bigint

 -   pg\_stat\_get\_db\_deadlocks\(oid\)

-    Description: Number of deadlocks in a database
+    Description: Specifies the number of deadlocks in a database.

     Return type: bigint

 -   pg\_stat\_get\_numscans\(oid\)

-    Description: Number of sequential row scans done if parameters are in a table or number of index scans done if parameters are in an index
+    Description: Specifies the number of sequential row scans done if parameters are in a table or the number of index scans done if parameters are in an index.

     Return type: bigint

 -   pg\_stat\_get\_role\_name\(oid\)

     Description: Obtains the username based on the user OID.
-Only the sysadmin and monitor admin users can access.
+Only users with the  **sysadmin**  or  **monitor admin**  permission can access the information.

     Return type: text

     Example:

     ```
-    postgres=# select pg_stat_get_role_name(10);
+    openGauss=# select pg_stat_get_role_name(10);
      pg_stat_get_role_name
     -----------------------
      aabbcc